tkawchak/TextAnalysisExtension/README.md

 The extension does not collect any personal data.
 The only data that is stored in a cosmos DB instance is webpage data, extracted text, and any computed metrics such as a summary and readability metrics.

 # Donations
-I plan to keep this free and open source for the time being, but would greatly appreciate donations to support the server costs for running the application.
+I plan to keep this free and open source, but would greatly appreciate donations to support the server costs for running the application.
 If you feel so inclined, you can donate to here: [paypal.me/textanalysis](https://paypal.me/textanalysis?locale.x=en_US).

 # Get the Code
 ```bash